formbricks/store/.github/MAINTAINER_GUIDE.md

 # Maintainer Documentation

-This document provides guidance for Formbricks Store maintainers on repository management, release processes, and best practices.
+This document provides guidance for Formbricks Hub maintainers on repository management, release processes, and best practices.

 ## Repository Settings